Elinapk/Projects-Security-Assessment/README.md

 Security Assessments projects.

-This repository offers hands-on projects tailored for beginners to learn and practice security assessments and foundational cybersecurity skills.Projects Overview
+This repository offers hands-on projects tailored for beginners to learn and practice security assessments and foundational cybersecurity skills.

+Projects Overview

-Basic Network Security Assessment: Learn to identify vulnerabilities in network configurations.
+* Basic Network Security Assessment: Learn to identify vulnerabilities in network configurations.
+* *
+* * *

 Getting Started

 To get started with these projects, follow these steps: